Lymari Alberts.jpg

 Technology & Innovation

-I initiated design-thinking projects like shadow puppetry, where students created characters that were fabricated using advanced tech tools.
-I also introduced AI-enhanced storytelling: Year 1 students’ artwork became animated backdrops, and we composed original songs using AI collaboration.
+I also introduced AI-enhanced design methods: Year 1 students’ artwork became animated backdrops.
 In 2025, I partnered with the Tech and Art departments to have a professional animator bring Year 1 artwork to life for the Christmas show.
-I’ve also aligned our character choices with STEM values—celebrating girls in innovation-focused roles.

 Inclusive Directing, Transformative Theatre